Parsl/parslguts/taskpath.rst

 The first process in the interchange (TODO: link to source code).
 This runs on the same host as the user workflow process and offloads task and result routing.

 Beyond that, on each worker node on our HPC system, a copy of the process worker pool will be running.
+In this example workflow, our local system is the only worker node, so we should only expect to see one process worker pool, on the local system.

 These worker pools connect back to the interchange using two network connections (ZMQ over TCP) - so on the interchange process you'll need 2 fds per node - this is a common limitation to "number of nodes" scalability of Parsl. (see `issue #3022 <https://github.com/Parsl/parsl/issues/3022>`_ for a proposal to use one network connection per worker pool)

 so inside htex.submit:
 we're going to:

-* serialize the details of the function invocation into a sequence of bytes. this is non-trivial even though everyone likes to believe it is magic and simple.
+* serialize the details of the function invocation (the function, the positional args and the keyword args) into a sequence of bytes. this is non-trivial even though everyone likes to believe it is magic and simple.
 In a later chapter I'll talk about this in much more depth (TODO: link pickle)
 * send that byte sequence to the interchange over ZMQ
-* do a bit of book keeping
 * create and return an executor future back to the invoking DFK - this is how we're going to signal to the DFK that the task is completed (with a result or failure) so it is part of the propagation route of results all the way back to the user.

-the interchange
+The Interchange
 ===============

 The interchange matches up tasks with available workers: it has a queue of tasks, and it has a queue of process worker pool managers which are ready for work. so whenever a new task arrives from the user workflow process, or when a manager is ready for work, a match is made. there won't always be available work or available workers so there are queues in the interchange.